joejag/techblog/_posts/2018-02-05-lego-workstream-visualisation.md

 It took us a while to figure out an effective way of tracking it.

 At first we tried putting tally marks on a whiteboard.
 Each representing how we spent our time that day.
 That worked for a while until we started to run out of whiteboard space.
 Next up we tried an Excel document but no one looks forward to tracking their time in an Excel document.
-We wanted something visual and tacticle.
+We wanted something visual and tactile.
 Something that would cause conversations to happen and be fun to use.

 The answer was Lego bricks.